 Toning it down

 Contrast and tone are not similar when it comes to monochrome photography.
-Let us explain you the concept of toning it down which has little to do with contrast.
-In black and white photography, if a colored scene is being converted to tones of gray then this may lead to similar shades of different objects destroying the essence of the image.
+Let us explain to you the concept of toning it down, which has little to do with contrast.
+In black and white photography, if a colored scene is being converted to tones of gray, then this may lead to similar shades of different objects destroying the essence of the image.

 For example, if you are trying to capture a black and white image of a tan model wearing a bright colored dress against a vivid blue sky, it would lead to the skin of the model, the dress, and the sky to have similar shades of gray which would result in a lackluster photograph.